 We used Certutil -view -restrict “requestid=xxx” to dump the enrollment request from the CA database to verify what was sent, to eliminate any chance the user left off part of the story.

 Next, we looked at the permissions on the template.
-The template should our user had read and enroll permission for the computer object they were enrolling (CMB).
+The template showed our user had read and enroll permission for the computer object they were enrolling (CMB).

 But while we were looking here, I suddenly had an ah-ha moment!
 Do you see it?
 The permissions showed me not only what the error was, but how the problem had occurred.
 Don’t see it yet?